Former App Store review chief: Apple must be fair to direct competitors

 Phillip Shoemaker’s name might not be especially well known these days, but after a pre-WWDC podcast and accompanying blog post, Apple’s former director of App Store reviews is back in the spotlight with a timely suggestion: Following a Supreme Court ruling that it can be sued for monopolistic practices, Apple needs to start playing fair with its direct competitors, particularly ones with low-margin businesses, or it’s going to risk the wrath of international regulators.

 During a Bloomberg Podcast largely focused on the internal minutia of the App Store approval process, Shoemaker discussed his early role in giving the thumbs up or down to various apps, interestingly including calls he received from former Vice President Al Gore and late Apple CEO Steve Jobs after controversial apps slipped through the evolving approval process.
-A 2009 baby shaking app was amongst the more provocative and troubling examples, while variants on 2008’s $1,000 “I Am Rich” app — actually purchased by a small handful of wealthy users — were also denied, either before or soon after hitting the Store.
+A 2009 baby-shaking app was among the more provocative and troubling examples, while variants on 2008’s $1,000 “I Am Rich” app — actually purchased by a small handful of wealthy users — were also denied, either before or soon after hitting the Store.

 Noting that his bosses at Apple were generally focused on fairness to developers regardless of their size, Shoemaker suggested that in the early App Store days, big developers such as Facebook were submitting particularly bad code, while he wrestled on a daily basis with app denials that might deprive small developers of the income they needed to survive.
 But these days, the former director’s concern is over what Apple might do to developers by deciding to compete with their businesses.